Price protection is a little-known credit card perk that could save you hundreds of dollars, but you have to know how it works to take advantage

 1. Use the perk for big purchases.

-Club Thrifty's Johnson suggests that the best use for price protection programs is for appliances and furniture.
-When she moved into her new home, she made sure to take advantage of this perk as insurance for her purchases.
+Club Thrifty’s Johnson suggests that the best use for price protection programs is for appliances and furniture.
+When she moved into her new home, she used this perk as insurance for her purchases.

 2. Read the fine print.

-- Deadlines.
-Pay attention to rules stating when you must start your claim after you make your purchase.
-Discover and Chase both offer a 90-day window after your purchase to find a price drop, while Citi, MasterCard and Capital One offer 60 days.
+With price protection programs, pay attention to rules stating when you must start your claim after you make your purchase.
+Discover and Chase both offer a 90-day window after your purchase to find a price drop, while Citi, USAA, Mastercard and Capital One offer 60 days.

 3. Gather your evidence.